setsid/ps3-tools/README.md

 ## What you need

-A PS3 running custom firmware with webMAN MOD, switched on, sitting at the main menu rather than in a game, on the same network as the PC.
+A PS3 running CFW or HEN with webMAN MOD, switched on, sitting at the main menu rather than in a game, on the same network as the PC.
 The console's IP address.
 Nothing else: there is nothing to install and nothing to configure.